 New Home Checklist: 7 Essential First Week Tasks

 Congratulations, you’ve bought a house!
 Purchasing the home you want is exciting.
 We’re here to help you minimize the inevitable stress of moving.
 After planning a move for months and diligently doing all the packing, prepping, and logistics, many people moving into a new home find themselves at a loss about their next steps.
 Settling in takes a long time, and it can be easy to procrastinate tasks that need to be done during the first week in your new home.
-Luckily, we’ve compiled a convenient new home checklist list for easy reference.Verify your mortgage eligibility (Jun 14th, 2021)
+Luckily, we’ve compiled a convenient new home checklist list for easy reference.Verify my mortgage eligibility (May 20th, 2022)

 We’ll discuss these seven tips for your first week in your new home.